Skip to main content

 • We review your cost data for the previous month on the 20th of the current month (i.e. on March 20th, we review costs from February); this ensures we’ve ingested all cost data from last month before we analyze any cost changes.

-• You’ll only receive a Fee Increase alert when both the fee amount and the ratio of fees to attempted transactions increases beyond historical norms.
+• You’ll only receive a Fee Increase notification when both the fee amount and the ratio of fees to attempted transactions increases beyond historical norms.
 In other words, if fees increase proportionally with an increase in transaction volume, you won’t hear about it.

 This feature doesn’t account for: